ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 A Collections Resource request that does not include the parameters indicated is assumed to use the default values above.
 A request having a resultStart value of 0 will return the current count of all items in the Collection.
 This count should be saved to iterate over the Collection and to know when all items have been retrieved.
 The maximum value that can be specified for resultLimit is 500.

-NOTE: Pagination counts and Indices should not be stored in long-lived applications as a way to return to a resultset.
+NOTE: Pagination counts and Indices should not be stored in long-lived applications as a way to return to a result-set.
 The dataset will change with time, so those range markers might cause objects to be skipped or duplicated if reused at a later time.

 ###Owners Service